zixingjiang/zixingjiang.github.io/_projects/project_52_landing.md

 collection: projects
 permalink: /projects/precise_landing_of_uav_on_disturbed_aquatic_surface_platforms/
 period: Sept.
 2020 - Sept.
 2021
-abstract: This is a research project I was involved in at RAIL Advanced Marine Robotics Group.
+abstract: <b>Research project participated @ CUHK-Shenzhen RAIL</b>.
 This project developed a novel tethered landing method that makes the UAV capable of landing on a small disturbed platform.
 This project also designed a capture system to implement the proposed tethered landing method.
 excerpt: "<img src='image/landing.png' width='600px'>"
 course: false
 date: 2022-10-05